Basic Personal Amount

 Moving Expenses

-A taxpayer may deduct eligible moving expenses from the employment or self-employment income earned at his/her new place of employment if he/she has moved at least 40 kilometers closer to the new location.
-Similarly, a student may deduct moving expenses if he/she has moved 40 kilometers closer to the educational institution to study as a full-time student.
+A taxpayer may deduct eligible moving expenses from the employment or self-employment income earned at their new place of employment if they have moved at least 40 kilometers closer to the new location.
+Similarly, a student may deduct moving expenses if they have moved 40 kilometers closer to the educational institution to study as a full-time student.
 Students can only deduct these expenses from scholarships, bursaries, fellowships and certain grants and prizes that are required to be part of their taxable income.
 The new home must be the ordinary residence of the taxpayer and generally, the old and new home locations must both be from within Canada.
+Taxpayers wishing to claim this deduction must complete the form T1-M.

 Ontario Childcare Access and Relief from Expenses (CARE)

-This tax credit is available to eligible families.
-Taxpayers can claim up to 75% of their eligible child care expenses, including services provided by child care centres, homes and camps.
-Families can receive up to:
+This is a refundable tax credit available to Ontario residents that is calculated based on family income and eligible child care expenses for the year.
+Taxpayers can claim up to 75% of their eligible child care expenses, including services provided by child care centers, homes and camps.
+Families with adjusted household incomes of up to $150,000 can receive additional amounts of up to:

 The Ontario Child Care Tax Credit is calculated as a percentage of the Child Care Expense Deduction.
 The Child Care Expense Deduction provides provincial and federal income tax relief toward eligible child care expenses.

-As announced in the 2021 Ontario Budget, the government will provide an automatic top‑up of 20 per cent of the credit entitlement for the 2021 taxation year only.
-This does not extend to the 2022 tax year.
+An automatic top‑up of 20 per cent of the credit entitlement was available for the 2021 taxation year only.

 Ontario Child Benefit (OCB)